simon8800/DA-NOTES/javascript/notes.md

 console.log(jojo.getFullName()); // Jojo Joestar
 ```

 Why do we do prototypes?
 Why don't we just put methods in the Person function?
-This is because if we have methods in the funciton, on a new object creation, that object gets a copy of the method.
+This is because if we have methods in the function, on a new object creation, that object gets a copy of the method.
 So if we had 1000 objects, then there are 1000 copies of methods for each one.

 It is much more efficient to create prototypes so only one copy is used.